mmcnicol/presentations/project-management/kanban.md

 * you can have as many steps as you want
 * you can call the steps what you want
 * each step has an active and a done column (to specify what it means to be done)
+* each step has a work in progress limit

 ## example steps
 * backlog (feature list, prioritised, not all same size)